markbrennand/force-framework/source/dependency/README.md

 the same implementation class to be used in many places in the code base.
 It allows for the`implementation to be changed application wide easily.

-A custom object, _Binding__c_, may be used to configure the binding from the property or abstract entity to a concrete class.
+The custom object, _Binding__c_, may be used to configure the binding from the property or abstract entity to a concrete class.

 By default, the class injected into an application will be a singleton.
 For this reason, the implementation class must